 An AP that is affiliated with an AP MLD shall set the SRS Support subfield in the Common Info field of the Basic Multi-Link element it transmits to 1 if its dot11SRSOptionImplemented is true; otherwise the AP shall set it to 0.

 A non-AP STA affiliated with a non-AP MLD operating on a pair of NSTR links for that MLD shall not transmit a PPDU carrying an MPDU with SRS Control subfield to an AP unless a non-AP STA affiliated with the non-AP MLD has received from the AP MLD a Basic Multi-Link element with the SRS Support subfield equal to 1.
-A STA affiliated with a non-AP MLD shall not transmit a TB PPDU carrying an MPDU with SRS Control subfield.
+A non-AP STA(#15169) affiliated with a non-AP MLD shall not transmit a TB PPDU carrying an MPDU with SRS Control subfield.

-An AP affiliated with an AP MLDshall not transmit a PPDU carrying an MPDU with SRS Control subfield to a STAaffiliated with a non-AP MLD.
+An AP affiliated with an AP MLD or an NSTR mobile AP MLD shall not transmit a PPDU carrying an MPDU with SRS Control subfield to a non-AP STA(#15169) affiliated with a non-AP MLD.

 NOTE 1—If the received SRS Support subfield from an AP is equal to 0, a non-AP STA might not be able to perform multiple frame transmission in a TXOP over NSTR link pair(s) with the AP, unless the expected duration of solicited PPDU transmitted on NSTR link pair(s) are the same.